-Back in my mid-20s, I remembered starting my two-hour commute to work one day and thinking, “Why the [email protected]#$ am I doing this?”
+Back in my mid-20s, I remembered starting my two-hour commute to work one day and thinking, “Why the f@#$ am I doing this?”
 This was almost immediately followed by:

-Disclaimer: the numbers and figures here are all based on assumptions and estimations, so feel free to adjust them accordingly to better reflect your situation.
+Disclaimer: the numbers and figures here are based on assumptions and estimations and are accurate as of 19 April 2023, so feel free to adjust them accordingly to reflect your situation better.

 TL;DR: Can I Even Afford To Buy A Car?

-- The cheapest new car on the market right now is the Perodua Bezza 1.3 Premium X (Auto) which goes for S$57,800
+- The cheapest new car on the market as of Feb 2022 is the Perodua Bezza 1.3 Premium X which is going for $123,999

 - It’s not possible to responsibly afford a car on a monthly income of S$3,000…

-- You need a gross monthly income of S$7,511.23 to comfortably afford the cheapest car on the market
+- You need a gross monthly income of S$8,729 to comfortably afford the cheapest car on the market.

 What Car Are We Looking At?